Kiefner and Associates, Inc.

 Managing the Threat from Selective Seam Weld Corrosion

 Strategies for managing an SSWC threat will be discussed in a subsequent blog.
 However, a brief comment regarding the management of this threat is useful.
-Industry standards such as API 1160 provide useful guidelines for managing SSWC threats.
+Industry standards like API 1160 provide useful guidelines for managing SSWC threats.
 The first step to controlling an SSWC threat is to determine whether your pipeline asset could potentially contain pipe seams that could be susceptible to it.
-This is consistent with new regulations that promote early identification and repair.[6]
-Where underlying data support potential susceptibility, the operator may need to conduct field investigations or laboratory tests on pipe samples to verify the presence of SSWC.
+This is consistent with new regulations that promote early identification and repair.
+[6] Where underlying data support potential susceptibility, the operator may need to conduct field investigations or laboratory tests on pipe samples to verify the presence of SSWC.
 Some of these tests may need to be conducted opportunistically when a section of the pipeline is excavated for in-situ integrity verifications or where pipe joints are removed from the pipeline for laboratory testing.
-Where there is evidence that SSWC exists, or is suspected, a comprehensive strategy for mitigation will be required.
+Where there is evidence that SSWC exists or is suspected, a comprehensive strategy for mitigation will be required.

 [1] Brossia, S., “Selective Seam Weld Corrosion Literature Review”, DNV Report to PHMSA, April 2012.